 We as humans don’t eat what our ancestors did so why constrict dogs to a primitive diet?
 I am often told that dogs and cats never learnt to cook their own food as an argument for raw feeding.
 True but as the ad says, they ‘found a man who could’ and sat by that man and his camp fires and evolved alongside him into the non-wolf pet companion we love and know and feed today.

-I can also trace my human family tree back to the 7th Century to use them as an argument for the value of my opinion on how the doctor should treat my child or what we eat and Yet, as a parent, I don’t do that.
+I can also trace my human family tree back to the 7th Century and could use said knowledge as an argument for the value of my opinion on how my doctor should treat my child or what we eat.
+Yet, as a parent, I don’t do that.
 Furparents and breeders need to be wary of how much weight they give to what is, in the scheme of things, their very small experience base

 As a Vet, I don’t have the luxury of using such easy arguments.
 I have to advise what works safest and best for the greatest number of my patients.
 I have to have my advice work across tens of thousands of animals, not just one family of dogs.
 It isn’t just important to get it right.
 It is equally important to know how it can go wrong and then work out the risk benefit analysis for each and every pet and owner in front of me.
 No one diet works for all, we have to have an ability to move within a range of options, but not bring additional dangers into the mix.